resulumit/representations/content/de-registration.md

 editable: false
 ---

-<iframe class="nettskjema-iframe" src="https://nettskjema.no/a/222763?embed=1" title="Re: Unsubscribe" frameborder="0" width="100%">Hvis du kan lese dette, støtter ikke nettleseren din iframes.</iframe>
+<script type="text/javascript" src="https://nettskjema.no/static/js/external-embedding.js"></script><iframe class="nettskjema-iframe" src=https://nettskjema.no/a/222763?embed=1" title="Re: Unsubscribe" frameborder="0" width="100%">If you can read this, your browser does not support iframes.</iframe>